I’m not very good at living in a box. I’m a wanderer, driven to get out and go.

 Before I listened to a TedX talk delivered in 2015 by a Lone Star College professor, Sean Tiffee, I would not have thought to tell anyone that I’m a miner.
 But as it turns out, that may be a great way to describe what I try to do as an artist and photographer.
 I mine the gap.

 In his talk Dr. Tiffee discusses the ‘gap’ between perception and reality and suggests that we mine the gap by “embracing the absurd.”
-By telling us to embrace the absurd, he’s suggesting that we stretch our capacity to perceive by allowing ourselves to go to the opposite end of the spectrum from what we think is reasonable.
+In telling us to embrace the absurd, he’s suggesting that we stretch our capacity to perceive by allowing ourselves to go to the opposite end of the spectrum from what we typically think is reasonable.

 As an example, he relates a simple story and asks the audience to picture it in their minds: “Bob went to the beach to play fetch with his dog.”
 He suggests that research shows that when people imagine this scene, they tend to picture either their own dog or a retriever.
 But to practice embracing the absurd, he says that instead of picturing a retriever, we should picture a dump truck.